 - non-small cell lung cancer

-When used in cancer treatment, laser therapy is usually used alongside other treatments such as surgery, chemotherapy, or radiation.
+For cancer, laser therapy is usually used alongside other treatments, such as surgery, chemotherapy, or radiation.

 - remove warts, moles, birthmarks, and sun spots